 Michael McGarrity Collection on Display

 The Alamogordo Public Library is proud to display a permanent collection of Michael McGarrity’s books.
 The books and papers in the display were generously donated by Dr. David Townsend.
 Along with signed copies of all of McGarrity’s books, the display also features a unique typed manuscript of the first chapter of Hard Country.
 Mr. McGarrity read from this manuscript on a visit to the Alamogordo Public Library in October of 2011.
 He signed the manuscript and gifted it to Dr. Townsend, who donated it to the library in 2017.

 McGarrity is one of New Mexico’s favorite authors.
 His books, modern police procedurals and family history novels, are mostly set in Southern New Mexico.
 The American West trilogy, Hard Country, Backlands, and Last Ranch, is a fictionalized history of the Tularosa Basin and the people who settled the region.
 The books are impeccably researched and feature some recognizable historical figures.
 Anyone who has lived in or visited Otero County will find the books’ settings enchanting and familiar.

 All 15 of Michael McGarrity’s books are available for check out.
 Books are available in multiple formats including large print and audio.
 Ask the reference librarian to help you find the right title and format for you.
-Mr. McGarrity’s sixteenth book, Residue, featuring popular protagonist Kevin Kerney, is scheduled to be released October 16.
+Mr. McGarrity’s sixteenth book, Residue, featuring popular protagonist Kevin Kerney, was released October 30.